Stability of vacuum for the Boltzmann Equation with moderately soft potentials: Estimates involving the Boltzmann kernel

 where the terms on the right side are the same as in \lref{main_boltz_estimates}. \end{lemma} \begin{proof} As before we use the singularity decomposition from \sref{sing}.
-For $k<0$, we use the first bound from \lref{trivial_est_1} and \lref{trivial_est_2} with $f=\derv{'}{'}{'} g$, $g=\derv{''}{''}{''} g$ and $h=\der g$.
-The fact that we have $\mu_{\beta''',\omega'''}$ instead of $\mu$ makes very little difference to the proof.
+For $k<0$, we use the first bound from \lref{trivial_est_1} and \lref{trivial_est_2} with $\mf=\derv{'}{'}{'} g$, $\mg=\derv{''}{''}{''} g$ and $\mh=\der g$.
 Thus we get,

 Now we can sum over $k<0$ and bound it by $\mathbb{I}$.